Maximize battery life. Reset the battery if it fails to hold charge.

 File > Power Save Mode.
-This should provide a noticeable boot in battery life.
+This should provide a noticeable boost in battery life.

 Q: I’ve noticed that battery life can vary.
 What are some things I can do to improve it?

 A: Some applications draw much more power than others.
 IntelliJ IDEs are discussed above.
-Other computationally or graphically intensive apps can draw the battery down quickly.
-Good example include benchmarks and games.
+Other computationally or graphically intensive apps like benchmarks and games can draw the battery down quickly.
 Browsers are are also notorious for draining the battery, and Chrome is probably the worst culprit.
 If you don’t need a browser open, close it.
 If you do, keep the number of open tabs to a minimum.
 You may also consider using a different browser.